The History of Little Rock

 World War II to Mid-Century

 Because of war in Europe, Camp Robinson, located by North Little Rock and called Camp Pike during World War I, was reactivated in 1940 as a cantonment for more than 50,000 soldiers.
-Its reactivation resulted in a severe housing shortage in Little Rock, which was rectified by the building of Cammack Village as a suburb during 1941–1943.
+This resulted in a severe housing shortage in Little Rock, which was rectified by the building of Cammack Village as a suburb from 1941 to 1943.

 Education took center stage years later in 1957 when the University of Arkansas at Little Rock was created and the Little Rock School District approved an integration plan at Little Rock Central High School in the fall.
 There was local opposition, including Gov. Orval Faubus who called out Arkansas National Guard units to prevent integration of the school.
 The federal government ordered the 101st Airborne Division to Little Rock, and under the guard of federal troops, integration at Central proceeded with nine African-American students, who later became known as the “Little Rock Nine.”